-Perceptual set theory stresses the idea of perception as an active process involving selection, inference and interpretation.
+Perceptual set theory stresses the idea of perception as an active process involving selection, inference and interpretation (known as top-down processing ).

 It has been found that a number of variables, or factors, influence perceptual set, and set in turn influences perception.
 The factors include: